 Remember, if you head to this property, there is a good chance there could be squatters inside the building.
 It is privately owned, and they will call the cops, so go at your own risk!
 And there are also the ghosts…but the live people frighten me more than the ghosts.
 How about you?

 Trish Eklund is the owner and creator of Abandoned, Forgotten, & Decayed, and Family Fusion Community, an online resource for blended families of all types.
-Abandoned Nebraska: Echoes of Our Past, Trish’s first book, is now available for pre-order.
-Trish’s photography has been featured on Only in Nebraska, Snapshot Nebraska, Visit Nebraska, Abando Globe, ListVerse, Grime Scene Investigators, Nature Takes Over, Raw Abandoned, and Pocket Abandoned.
+Abandoned Nebraska: Echoes of Our Past, Trish’s first book, is now available.
+Trish’s photography has been featured on RAW, Only in Nebraska, Snapshot Nebraska, Visit Nebraska, Abando Globe, ListVerse, Grime Scene Investigators, Nature Takes Over, Raw Abandoned, and Pocket Abandoned.
 Trish has an essay in in the anthology, Hey, Who’s In My House?
 Stepkids Speak Out by Erin Mantz.
 Her writing has been featured on The Mighty, Huffington Post Divorce, Making Midlife Matter, The Five Moms, and Her View From Home.
 She has written four young adult novels and is currently working on her first adult novel.

 Photo of Trish by Don Shepard of Don Shepard Photography: Link.